small business

 Hiring Employees and Managing Workplace Compliance

-Once we begin hiring, we step into a new area of responsibility.
+Once you begin hiring, you step into a new area of responsibility.
 It’s not just about finding good people.
 It’s about making sure the workplace is legally safe and fair for everyone.

 UK employment law places clear duties on employers.
 Under the Employment Rights Act 1996, staff must receive certain legal protections.
-If someone’s rights are breached, we could face legal action or find ourselves in long investigations.
+If someone’s rights are breached, you could face legal action or find yourselves in long investigations.

 If policies haven’t been checked for a while, it’s worth making sure they are up to date with current legislation and match the business as it is now.
 Changes in the team, remote work setups, or shifts in business focus often mean that written policies need a refresh so that everyone is on the same page.